 .png)

-Register now to secure your place at the most action-focussed decarbonisation and energy event of the year!
+Register now to secure your place at the most practical, action-focussed decarbonisation and energy event of the year!

 .png)